notmaxwang/F1-Media-App/README.md

 ### Description

-This is a website app that is designed for people that are interested in the sport of Formula 1.
-It provides forums for users to post discussions about the current race highlights, events and results.
+This is a website designed for people who are interested in the sport of Formula 1.
+It provides a page for users to post messages about the current race highlights, events and results.
 User can also customize their profile page to display their favorite drivers and race.